tilt-dev/tilt/docs/_build/html/_sources/example_projects.md.txt

 # Example Projects

-This doc supplements our [Tutorial](tutorial.html) for people who want to try Tilt but don't have a project they can easily use with Tilt.
+This doc supplements our [Tutorial](tutorial.html) for people who want to try Tilt but don't have a suitable project on hand.
 It describes two example projects we've built that use Tilt.

 These projects can also be useful to confirm Tilt is working as expected in your environment.